Livshitz/Dojo-SDK/README.md

 1. ⭐️ Micro Services & Orchestrator: HTTP micro services that can auto-scale based on traffic to simulate real-world orchestrated environment.
 1. Master: Handy root level object that consolidates all needed methods to spawn your environment, instead of manually creating objects.
 Inspired by the jQuery 'master' object.
 1. Scheduler: CRON scheduler to simulate scheduled jobs.
+1. Browser compatible: Setup your simulated environment within the browser and play with it!
 1. Future:
     1. StreamProcessor (Kafka-like simulator): Simulate complex environments that include event streaming and events bus.
     1. SqlDatabase: Current Database implementation is NoSql in mind, in the future will better support SQL behavior database.